Your privacy is important, Prescription Doctor are committed to keeping your details completely confidential.

 Infections, such as conjunctivitis, can also cause irritation and inflammation.
 An infection in the eye may be accompanied by an infectious discharge.

-It is important not to rub your eyes while they are bloodshot.
+It is important not to rub or touch your eyes while they are bloodshot.
 Rubbing your eyes can introduce your eyes to further dirt or bacteria, which can worsen your symptoms.
 If you have dirt in your eye, rubbing the afflicted eye can increase the risk of a corneal abrasion - a scratch on the outermost layer of the eye.

 Tilt your head back, look up and pull your lower eyelid down.

 Holding the dropper directly over your eye, gently squeeze to administer 1 drop into your eye.
+Take care not to let the dropper touch your eye or any surrounding area, as this introduce bacteria or dirt to the dropper.

 Close your eye for 1 or 2 minutes.